-The CRUZcontrol product line is a set of off the shelf components used to setup accumulation and discharge on NBC conveyor.
+The CRUZcontrol product line is a set of components used to setup accumulation and discharge on NBC conveyor.
 It consists of logic modules that detect product that control accumulation, function modules that release product, and 24VDC power supplies.
-There are also accessories such as sensors and cables to ease installation and interfacing.
+There are accessories such as sensors and cables to ease installation and interfacing.